miguel-r-s/BitCounting/README.md

  }
 ```

 This proved to process a sorted array much faster than an unsorted array.
-A bit of googleing took me to [this](https://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array) SO question where it is determined that branch prediction is the culprit.
+A bit of googling took me to [this](https://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array) SO question where it is determined that branch prediction is the culprit.
 I tried to fight the faults of branch prediction with the following:

  ```c